 - Your Internet login details are not stored

 Do I have an alternative to sending my login details?

 Most lenders will still let you send copies of your statements as PDFs through email to be verified manually.
-Keep in mind that this process usually lengthens the turnaround time by a few days, so the "quick turnaround time" that is usually the lure of paydays will be lost.
-However, if you are concerned about handing over your Internet banking logins, find a lender that offers this option.
+Keep in mind that this process usually lengthens the turnaround time by a few days.
+However, if you're concerned about handing over your Internet banking logins, find a lender that offers this option.

 Nimble Short Term Loan

 Go to site

 50% discount on the establishment fee (now 10% of the loan amount) and monthly fee (now 2% of the loan amount)

 Nimble offer a fast and easy online application.
 You can apply today to get approved for up to $2,000.

 - Loan amount: $2,000